macouella/linkdash/README.md

 };
 ```

+When serving a configuration via the host option, the json response needs to match this shape: [ILinkdashHostConfig](https://github.com/igimanaloto/linkdash/blob/master/src_lib/types.ts#L38).
+Example here: https://linkdash.now.sh/api/demo-config.

+## Beyond static html

+Check out the [examples folder](https://github.com/igimanaloto/linkdash/blob/master/examples) to see how linkdash can be used for cases such as running your own server (controlling the output) and using it as a personal deployment companion via git-hooks.

 ## Under the hood

 Linkdash simply swaps the contents of a prebuilt html file with your config.
 Check out the [package.json ](https://github.com/igimanaloto/linkdash/blob/master/package.json) to see the three depedencies it installs!